vipulSharma18/Inference-Profiling-and-Optimization-Worklog/README.md

 2. NVIDIA Nsight Systems
 3. NVIDIA Nsight Compute

+## Common bottlenecks:
+1. Coarse-Grained Bottlenecks: The GPU (Streaming Multiprocessors) getting "stalled" (spending time in idle stage) while waiting for its dependencies:
+    a.
+CPU/Host side operations required by a GPU kernel.
+    b.
+Input/Output from/to the GPU global memory.
+    c.
+Network data movement (CPU to GPU buffer copies) in case of multi-GPU computation.
+    e.
+Launch overhead for each GPU kernel.

+2. Fine-Grained Bottlenecks: Latency caused at the instruction level in the GPU kernel:
+    a.
+Use of atomic instructions to prevent contention at the same memory location.
+    b.
+Inter-SM communication via the global memory.
+    c.
+Quantization at the level of warps/wave due to warp divergence, or at the level of data tiles due to partially filled tiles. -> Causes low goodput from the SMs.
+    d.
+Shared memory bank conflicts: Different data being requested from the same memory bank location.
+    e.
+Register spilling to the local memory.
+    f.
+L2 cache misses.

+## Principled approach to inference optimization:

+Always go from top to bottom, or coarser profiling to fine-grained one, when optimizing inference workloads.

+### Model Serving/User Request Batching Level:
+Batching of user requests as per the token budget and the type of operation (prefill v/s decode).
+* Different dynamic batching algorithms.

+### Multi-GPU:
+* Types of parallelism within a model's forward pass given 1 input sample: EP, CP, SP, TP, PP.
+* Types of distributed Attention: Ring Attention, Ulysses-Attention.
+* Types of reductions across a network: Ring, Tree, Butterfly.
+* Types of network interfaces: P2P, InfiniBand, GPU-RDMA, NVLink Switch (NVLS SHARP), PCIe.
+* Types of communication kernels: NCCL, NVSHMEM.

+### Single GPU:
+* Reducing CPU launch overhead by CUDA graphs and persistent kernels.
+* Overlapping CPU work with GPU kernels via async launching.
+* Cache hits: Global memory v/s L2 cache.
+* Coalesced memory accesses from global memory.
+* Async memory load from the global memory to overlap memory load with compute.
+* Zero-copy movement of data from CPU to GPU.

+### Cluster of Cooperative Thread Arrays (Multi-SM):
+* Communication latency across SMs.
+Avoid using Global memory and directly be able to access each other's shared memory.

+### Cooperative Thread Array (SM):
+* Shared memory bank conflicts and swizzling of data to avoid it.

+### Warp Scheduler level:
+* Warp specialization and the implicit management of the dependencies between warps by using warp scheduler.

+### Warp level:
+* Warp divergence, wave and tile quantization.

+### Thread level:
+* Usage/load on the CUDA cores v/s Tensor Cores v/s Special Function Units.
+Avoiding contention between such compute resources.
+* Avoiding contention between memory resources like registers by using tensor cores and TMEM.

 ## Puzzles (Curation in progress):

 **Puzzle 1**: TorchAO's `Float8WeightOnlyConfig` on RTX 4090 and RTX 5090 is much slower than the eager baseline.